MicrosoftDocs/security/security-docs/zero-trust/azure-networking-encryption.md

 --->

-This article provides guidance to applying the [principles of Zero Trust](zero-trust-overview.md) for encrypting network communication to, from, and across Azure environments in the following ways.
+This article provides guidance for applying the [principles of Zero Trust](zero-trust-overview.md) for encrypting network communication to, from, and across Azure environments in the following ways.

 | Zero Trust principle | Definition | Met by |
 | --- | --- | --- |